Skip to main content

 Chronic Wasting Disease CWD Management

-This year FWP will continue CWD surveillance in specific areas known as Priority Surveillance Areas in north-central, southwestern, south-central, and eastern Montana.
+This year FWP will continue CWD surveillance and monitoring in specific areas known as Priority Sampling Areas across southwestern, central, and central-eastern Montana.

 • Carcass disposal requirements: Carcass parts, such as brain, eyes, spleen, lymph glands, and spinal cord material, should be left at the kill site when possible.
 If the animal is transported for taxidermy or meat processing, the brain and spinal tissue must be bagged and disposed of in a Class II landfill.
 A carcass may be transported within the state regardless of where it was harvested if the carcass parts are disposed of in a landfill after butchering and processing.
 Dumping carcasses is illegal, unethical, and can spread diseases, including chronic wasting disease.
 This requirement applies to all deer, elk, and moose carcasses wherever in the state they are harvested by hunters or as vehicle-killed salvage.
 Protect our herds: properly dispose of carcasses.

-• If you intend to use scents to either mask human odor or as an attractant for deer and elk, you should be aware there are regulations on which ones you can use.
+• If you intend to use scents to either mask human odor or as an attractant for deer and elk, you should be aware of the regulations regarding which can legally be used.
 You are safest if you use artificial scents, but you can also use scents certified by the Responsible Hunting Scent Association.
-You can identify these with the DPP or RtQUIC labels on them.
+You can identify these with the DPP✓ or RtQUIC✓ labels on them.

-• Certain areas of the state are designated as Priority Surveillance Areas where FWP is making a concerted effort to gather more samples.
+• Certain areas of the state are designated as Priority Sampling Areas where FWP is making a concerted effort to gather more samples.
 In those specific areas, hunters are asked to voluntarily submit a sample from their animal.
+For instructions on how or where to submit a sample, visit fwp.mt.gov/cwd.

 • Report sick-looking deer, elk, or moose.
 If you shoot an animal that looks diseased or sick, report it immediately to your local FWP office for further instructions and limit handling it.
 FWP staff will need to diagnosis and verify diseased or sick harvested animals to determine if an animal is fit for consumption or eligible for a replacement tag.